pyricau/frenchtoast/README.md

 *Stale Android Toasts made tasty.*

-Android Toasts are amazing, but they have two major drawbacks:
+Android Toasts are amazing, but they have a few major drawbacks:

 * You cannot control **when they show up** as well as their **duration**.
 Other apps can enqueue toasts that will delay yours from showing up.
 * They [break context](http://cyrilmottier.com/2012/07/24/the-making-of-prixing-4-activity-tied-notifications/): they remain on screen when the user switches to other activities.